umair-gujjar/react-router-transitions/README.md

 ### Set up routes

-To enable transitions in your application, you must set up the transition context at the root of your application using `renderTransitionContext`.
+The requirement to use this module is to set up transition context at the root level of your application using `renderTransitionContext`.

-Then you can enable transitions at several levels of your application using `withTransition`.
+After that you can enable transitions at several levels of your application using `withTransition`.
+In a simple application you should only wrap your root component.

 ```js
 import React from 'react';